prajvals/Blockchain-Bazaaar/README.md

 2.The product is listed on the portal.

-3. The interested buyer can buy the product on which the required amounts of his ether are transfered to him which is done by a pop up from the metamask for the amount.
+3.The interested buyer can buy the product on which the required amounts of his ether are transfered to him which is done by a pop up from the metamask for the amount.

-4. Once the product has been sold, its delisted from the portal and its ownership is changed.
+4.Once the product has been sold, its delisted from the portal and its ownership is changed.